Zonotopal algebra and forward exchange matroids: Forward exchange matroids

-\begin{Definition}[Forward exchange matroid] A triple $(A,\BB, \BB')$ is called a \emph{forward exchange matroid} if $(A,\BB)$ is a matroid and $\BB'$ is a subset of the set of bases $\BB$ with the forward exchange property. \end{Definition}
+\begin{Definition}[Forward exchange matroid] A triple $(A,\BB, \BB')$ is called a \emph{forward exchange matroid} if $(A,\BB)$ is an ordered matroid and $\BB'$ is a subset of the set of bases $\BB$ with the forward exchange property. \end{Definition}

 \begin{Remark} In this paper, we mainly consider realisations of forward exchange matroids, \ie pairs $(X, \BB')$ where $X$ is a list of vectors and $\BB'\subseteq \BB(X)$ is a set of bases with the forward exchange property. \end{Remark}